Admissions - Prospectus

-We will provide a safe, stimulating, enjoyable and creative environment where all students flourish and achieve their potential
+We will provide a safe, stimulating, enjoyable and creative environment where all students flourish and achieve their potential.

 - Providing a balanced and appropriate curriculum

-- Encouraging curiosity and enthusiasm
+- Encouraging curiosity and enthusiasm and instilling a life-long love of learning

 - Promoting independence, confidence and resilience